yashoss/painting_car/README.md

 ### Deliverable:

 Think about the type of sensors and processing you would want onboard, as well as an overall idea of your algorithms architecture.
-No need for actual code at this time.
-We’re just trying to kick-start a conversation.

 ## Assumptions: